Introduction

 - We choose the accommodation for your trip considering their sustainability certifications and scale of operations.

-- We look for hotels, rural guesthouses (“casas rurales”), and ecolodges with Biosphere Certified labels, EU Ecolabels, B-Corp certifications, or other sustainability certifications, or those who belong to Nekatur, Soy Ecoturista, or the Cluster Asturas groups.
-At the very least, we ensure they have sustainability measures in place, to ensure your CO₂ emissions in this category are kept at a minimum.
+- We select hotels, rural guesthouses (“casas rurales”), and ecolodges with Biosphere Certified labels, EU Ecolabels, B-Corp certifications, or other sustainability certifications, or those belonging to regional (Nekatur, Cluster Asturas) and national (Soy Ecoturista) responsible tourism networks.

-- We also work with small-scale accommodations, with a maximum of 16 rooms.
-These often offer a lower carbon footprint, as they use less energy and water than bigger resorts.
-In addition, they help the local economy and often preserve a more cultural and authentic experience.
+- We also work as much as possible with small-scale accommodations, with a maximum of 16 rooms.
+They help the local economy and often preserve a more cultural and authentic experience.

-- Most of the activities included in your trips support small-scale, regional guides, who advocate for sustainable tourism.
+Many of the trips that we offer include at least one experience with a local, officially certified guide.
 They’re knowledgeable about the surroundings and highlight the importance of conserving the culture and nature of the destination you’re visiting, making sure your tour gives back to the local community.

 Reducing Negative Impacts